dorneanu/blog/content/posts/2021-book-review-accelerate-the-science-of-lean-software-and-devops.md

 If you want to skip the details, just have a look at this diagram and try to understand how software delivery is impacted by different areas.

-{{< figure src="/posts/img/2021/accelerate-big-picture.png" caption="Figure 1: What are the key factors for software delivery acceleration and how they impact other areas" >}}
+{{< gbox src="/posts/img/2021/accelerate-big-picture.png" title="Accelerate Big Picture" caption="Which factors lead to software deliver improvement?
+There are different factors that are somehow inter-dependent" pos="left" >}}

 ## Speed {#speed}